IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *token (required)*: The string value of the token.
 This is the Authorization Client's access\_token as received in the Authorization header in the request towards the Resource Server as defined in the [ITI-72] transaction.

-The Resource Server must securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
+The Resource Server must securely identify itself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
 See [ITI TF-2: 3.102.5 Security Considerations](#31025-security-considerations) for details.

 A Resource Server that supports the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) shall use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.